1. Skip to content

 1965:

-Up until this year, the Lebanon-Israeli border was comparatively peaceful, but then a new Palestinian nationalist group, Fatah, begins to launch attacks on Israel from across the border.
+Up until this year, the Lebanon-Israeli border was comparatively peaceful.
+Then a new Palestinian nationalist group, Fatah, begins launching attacks on Israel from across the border.
 Other new Palestinian militant groups also launch attacks from out of Syria and Jordan.
-In Lebanon itself, public opinion continues to be split about the conflict, due to various demographic groups having different opinions about it.
+In Lebanon itself, public opinion continues to be split about the conflict due to various demographic groups having different opinions about it.

 1967:

-Lebanon did not get heavily involved in fighting, but thousands more Palestinians refugees flee over the border into Lebanon.
+Lebanon did not get heavily involved in fighting, but thousands more Palestinian refugees flee over the border into Lebanon.

 1969: